Equity Release Horror Stories

 Debts That Double

-Debts that double happen because the compound interest on equity release loans keeps rolling over.
+Debts may double because the compound interest on equity release loans keeps rolling over.

 Essentially, compound interest is interest charged on interest.